Andrew Scheer says he's ready for ‘huge job’ of selling Conservatives – and himself

 Mr. Scheer himself is anti-abortion, but he has repeatedly said his government wouldn’t reopen the debate.

-At a news conference after his victory, Mr. Scheer said he does not feel beholden to social Conservatives or anyone else who contributed to his victory.
+At a news conference after his victory, Mr. Scheer said he does not feel beholden to social conservatives or anyone else who contributed to his victory.
 He said he believes in the right of MPs to speak about all issues that are dear to them, including abortion.

 Still, he said as leader, he will encourage his caucus members to table bills that unite rather than divide the party.

-“Every kind of conservative needs to have a home in our party and feel welcomed.
-Every kind of conservative played an important role in this leadership race,” Mr. Scheer said.
+“Every kind of Conservative needs to have a home in our party and feel welcomed.
+Every kind of Conservative played an important role in this leadership race,” Mr. Scheer said.

 The two social Conservatives in the race, Pierre Lemieux and Brad Trost, exceeded expectations, although they only represented about 15 per cent of the available points in the race.
 Mr. Trost especially was popular with the Chinese community, both campaigns said, and his support grew with memberships sold by churches and anti-abortion groups.